-Either pot magnet or cup magnet it is named after its shape and they both refer to the same group of magnetic products.
-By gluing a round shape magnet into a steel pot/cup you get a prototype pot magnet and based on that prototype there are so many extensions being made by adding different accessories, using different shape component.
+Either pot magnet or cup magnets it is named after its shape and they both refer to the same group of magnetic products.
+By gluing a round shape magnet into a steel pot/cup you get a prototype pot magnet and based on that prototype there are so many extensions being made by adding different accessories, using different shape components.
 Some of them could look so different from the prototype pot magnet but as far as their core working principle does not change, we still call them "pot magnet".
-With the emerge of extension products other names are also used such as: round base magnet, hook magnet etc.
+With the emerge of extension products, other names are also used such as round base magnet, hook magnet, NdFeB pot magnet, flat pot magnet, ferrite pot magnet, pot magnetic assembly from China, China countersunk pot magnet, etc.

 When you want to, for example, hold something, fix something, either permanently or temporarily and it could be a label, a poster, a piece of tool, a Christmas wreath, a note, etc.

 More importantly, if you want to do it with ease, then you might want to choose from our wide selection of pot magnets.
-Pot magnets from Weizhong Magnetics Co., Ltd come in different sizes, forces, and are mounted with different accessories to meet the application request as much as possible.
+Pot magnets from Weizhong Magnetics Co., Ltd, the pot magnet manufacturer and pot magnet supplier, come in different sizes, forces, and are mounted with different accessories to meet the application request as much as possible.

 These simple-looking pot magnets are carefully designed following the physical practice of utilizing magnetic field strength, where, by conducting the magnetic field strength via the steel pot, an alternating-pole-pattern of; "S-N-S" or "N-S-N" is made on the holding surface of the pot magnet, and, as a result, it generates even higher holding force than using just magnet without steel pot.